Physical Symptoms of Alcoholism

 Bloated Face

 A bloated face after drinking may be a sign of dehydration which is a side effect of excessive alcohol use.
-Alcohol is diuretic, i.e. it causes your body to get rid of water and salt, releasing them into urine and other body wastes.
+Alcohol is a diuretic, i.e. it causes your body to get rid of water and salt, releasing them into urine and other body wastes.

 When there’s excessive fluid loss, the body tries to retain as much as it can in the receptors available.
 This can lead to a bloated face, making it a distinguishing characteristic of excessive drinkers.